-If you’re new to skiing and want to arrange a winter sports holiday in the famous French Alps, you’ll want to know which resorts best cater for novice sportsmen and women.
-I’ve done some research and compiled a list of the best French locations for beginner skiers – keep reading to find out more.
+If you're new to skiing and want to arrange a winter sports holiday in the famous French Alps, you'll want to know which resorts cater to novice sportsmen and women.
+I've done some research and compiled a list of the best French resorts for beginner skiers – keep reading to find out more.

 Located slap bang in the center of the Three Valleys skiing area, Meribel is a popular resort among Brits.
 The exclusive spot boasts a homely atmosphere, ten beginner trails and 34 slopes for intermediate skiers, so novices and fast learners are well catered for here.

 Meribel is the ideal destination for French group skiing trips with children, as there are plenty of child-friendly sections to explore.
 The Acticross is one such spot, offering slaloms and jumps suitable for youngsters.

 There are three beginner areas in Meribel, known as Zen Zones, where you can learn to ski at your own pace.
 The apres-ski scene is also buzzing, so groups of friends will find lots of evening entertainment in the way of restaurants and bars, the most famous of which is Rond Point.

 The top resort of Alpe d'Huez has plenty of trails for all skiing ability levels, but the majority are ideal for beginners.
 There are 47 km of slopes for novices to try out during the winter sports season, which runs between December and April here.

 Trails here are well-groomed and the hundreds of snow cannons ensure ideal conditions for skiing.
 Just above the resort are plenty of wide, gentle slopes, perfect for beginners, who can travel to the top of the trails via the free lift.

 In addition to the abundance of beginner slopes, there are opportunities for off-piste action and snowboarding at the terrain parks and on the halfpipe.